garciart/network-automation/old/DEMO.md

 >**Note** - If you are unfamiliar with GNS3, visit [https://docs.gns3.com/docs/using-gns3/beginners/the-gns3-gui/](https://docs.gns3.com/docs/using-gns3/beginners/the-gns3-gui/ "The GNS3 GUI") for a great introduction to the GNS3 Graphical User Interface (GUI).

-1. Start GNS3 by opening a terminal and executing the "./gns3_run.sh" bash script.
+1. Start GNS3 by opening a terminal and running the "./gns3_run.sh" bash script.
 2. When the **Project** window appears, select the **New Project** tab.
 Enter "Lab00" in the **Name** textbox and click **OK**.
 If the **Project** window does not appear, select **File -> New blank project** from the top menu or press **[CTRL]+[N]** .

 ![Create a New Project](../images/demo_01.png "Create a New Project")